The House of Bernarda Alba. The House.

 Bernarda’s house, however, is no ordinary house.
 Notably, it is governed by a strong-willed woman whose prime concern is her and her family’s honour and status in the village, issues traditionally the concern of men (as seen, for example, in Spanish Golden Age Drama e. g.
 El Burlador de Sevilla, Fuenteovejuna).
 The house’s function, then, is to serve as a physical barrier to protect the family’s honour.

-If the house is Bernarda’s domain, for her daughters and maids it is an enclosed and inhospitable space where they are expected to submit to her in all matters.
-For Angustias it is “hell,” (Act II, 148), La Poncia describes it as a “convent,” (Act II, 158), a “house of war,” (Act III, 189), and Adela —the most rebellious of the daughters– sees it as a “prison” (Act III, 197).
+The house is Bernarda’s domain, but for her daughters and maids it is an enclosed and inhospitable space where they are expected to submit to her in all matters.
+For Angustias it is “hell,” (Act II, 148), La Poncia describes it as a “convent,” (Act II, 158), a “house at war,” (alluding to the tensions between sisters, and mother and daughters, Act III, 189), and accuses Bernarda of shutting her daughters up in a “closet” (Act III, 187).
+Adela —the most rebellious of the daughters– sees the house as a “prison” (Act III, 197).
 Magdalena describes their living room as “dark” (Act I, 129) despite the fact that the stage instructions emphasise the whiteness of the interior.

 News of the outside world enters the house primarily via La Poncia, who brings the latest gossip or scandal, e. g.
 Paca la Roseta, a willing sexual participant with one of the village men while her husband was tied up to a manger (Act I, 132), or the daughter of a local widow who had given birth to a child by an unknown father and killed it to cover her shame and left it buried under some stones (Act II, 175).

 The other principal source of access to the outside is the window, more so than the door.
-[Although it is only mentioned in passing (Act II, 149, 150), readers should remember that windows in Andalusia are regularly covered by a reja -iron grille—and that it was customary for courting couples to communicate though the reja and so maintain proper decorum.]
+[Although it is only mentioned in passing (Act II, 149, 150), readers should remember that street-level windows in Andalusia are regularly protected by a “reja” -wrought-iron grille—and that it was customary for courting couples to communicate though the “reja” and so maintain proper decorum.]
 It is to the window that the women rush when Pepe el Romano or the reapers are passing by (Act I, 142, Act II, 161), and it is via the grille that Angustias and Pepe converse (and Pepe and Adela clandestinely).
 Outside conversations can also be overheard (Act I, 132) through the grille, much to Bernarda’s consternation if they touch on delicate issues, e. g.
 Paca la Roseta’s scandalous behaviour overheard by Angustias (Act I, 133) .

 However, the window/ grill because of its proximity to the outside world is dangerous for Bernarda.
 She fears, for example, that neighbours will see her demented mother (Act I, 130) and it is there that Adela appears almost nude so that Pepe can see her (Act II, 155), and where La Poncia’s husband wanted to fondle her when he came to her window for the first time (Act II, 151).
 However, at the same time that the window gives the women a channel to the outside world, the grille also prevents them exiting or restricts their suitors contact with them.
 At the window, they are so near to freedom but yet, frustratingly, so far.